|Address:||260 N Spring St, Blythe, CA 92225 Map|

 The Blythe, CA, jail is located near the California-Arizona border off of I-10.
 The small, agricultural town of Blythe is about an hour east of Joshua Tree.
-The physical address and main phone number is:

 For the benefit of friends and family members of those currently held in the Blythe Jail, detailed information is provided below.
 Topics covered by our team of California criminal defense lawyers include the following:

 - 1. How do I search for an inmate in Riverside County?

 - 2. How do I post bail at the Blythe Detention Center?